 We may also pursue strategic acquisitions to further our development and commercialization efforts.
 To achieve the anticipated benefits of an acquisition, we must integrate the acquired company's business, technology and employees in an efficient and effective manner.
 The successful combination of companies in a rapidly changing biodefense industry may be more difficult to accomplish than in other industries.
 The combination of two companies requires, among other things, integration of the companies' respective technologies and research and development efforts.
 We cannot assure you that any integration will be accomplished smoothly or successfully.
 The difficulties of integration are increased by the need to coordinate geographically separated organizations and address possible differences in corporate cultures and management philosophies.
-The integration of certain operations will require the dedication of management resources that may temporarily distract attention from the day-to-day operations of the combined companies.
-The business of the combined companies may also be disrupted by employee-retention uncertainty and lack of focus during integration.
-The inability of management to integrate successfully the operations of the two companies, in particular, to integrate and retain key scientific personnel, or the inability to integrate successfully two technology platforms, could have a material adverse effect on our business, results of operations and financial condition.
+The integration of certain operations will require the dedication of management resources that may temporarily distract attention from the day-to-day operations of the companies.
+The business of the combined companies may also be disrupted by employee retention uncertainty and lack of focus during integration.
+The inability of management to integrate successfully two technology platforms, could have a material adverse effect on our business, results of operations and financial condition.